 No. Level Control Point Compliance Criteria Result Comment 4.
 Pre .
-Prerequisite program for food safety 4.1 Major Establishment of a prerequisite program (general requirement) The farm has established, implemented and maintained a prerequisite program.
+Prerequisite program for food safety 4.1 ~ Establishment of a prerequisite program (general requirement) The farm has established, implemented and maintained a prerequisite program.
 The prerequisite program includes items (1)-(11), and at least complies with the corresponding control points.
 The program has been developed by competent personnel.
 Condition of sites, facilities, machinery, infrastructure and equipment are confirmed and inspected to be suitable to secure and maintain food safety.
 When necessary, workers have been instructed regarding the rules through work procedures and work instructions (including photos and displays).
 (1) Sites, location, and construction of facilities (ref.
 Control Points 17.8, 17.10, and 17.11) (2) Internal layout of the facilities (ref.
 Control Point 17.7) (3) Water, soil (including substrates), air, energy, etc. (ref.
 Control Points 16.1, 15.1, and 19.1) (4) Waste and wastewater management (ref.
 Control Points 16.3 and 20.1) (5) Suitability of the machinery, infrastructure, and equipment, and the easiness of cleaning, washing, maintenance, and preventive maintenance (ref.
 Chapter 18) (6) Management of purchased materials (propagation materials, agrochemicals, fertilizers, other agricultural materials, packaging materials, etc.) (ref.
 Chapters 23, 24, and 25 and Control Point 18.3) (7) Agricultural produce handling, including storage and transportation (ref.
 Control Points 17.4 and 18.1) (8) Prevention of cross-contamination (ref.
 Control Point 17.5 and 17.6) (9) Contamination, cleaning, washing, sterilization, and disinfection (ref.
 Control Points 13.3.1, 13.3.2, 18.1 and 20.3) (10) Prevention of entry of pests and their control (ref.
 Control Point 17.1) (11) Hygiene of workers and visitors (ref.
-Control Points 13.1 and 13.2) 4.2 Ma Verification and maintenance of the prerequisite program (1) The prerequisite program implemented under Control Point 4.1 is verified and modified according to changes in the work environment.(2) The above verification and modifications are recorded.
+Control Points 13.1 and 13.2) 4.2 o o o o o o o o o o o o o o o o o o o Verification and maintenance of the prerequisite program (1) The prerequisite program implemented under Control Point 4.1 is verified and modified according to changes in the work environment.(2) The above verification and modifications are recorded.

 No. Level Control Point Compliance Criteria Result Comment 5.
-Ris .
-Risk management of food safety in production process 5.1 HACCP based system (general requirement) Top management develops a HACCP based system that includes a prerequisite program based on the seven principles and 12 procedures of HACCP and the relevant laws.
-The system is developed in accordance with the HACCP development methodology of the Codex Committee (Codex Alimentarius Recommended International Code of Practice - General Principles of Food Hygiene CAC/RCP1-1969, Rev 4 -2003, and Guidelines for its Application).
-Under the above system, Chapters 4 and 5 are implemented to ensure that application of agricultural inputs is managed properly to minimize the potential for microbial or chemical contamination that may adversely affect the safety of the produce. (including the measures against allergen)The system includes a standard work procedure manual and work instructions as necessary.
+Risl 5.
+Risk management of food safety in production process 5.1 Major HACCP based system (general requirement) Top management develops a HACCP based system that includes a prerequisite program based on the seven principles and 12 procedures of HACCP and the relevant laws.
+The system is developed in accordance with the HACCP development methodology of the Codex Committee Guidelines, i.e., the Codex Alimentarius Commission adopted the revised Code of Practice (General Principles of Food Hygiene CXC 1-1969, Rev.2020) Under the above system, Chapters 4 and 5 are implemented to ensure that application of agricultural inputs is managed properly to minimize the potential for microbial or chemical contamination that may adversely affect the safety of the produce (including the measures against allergen).
+The system includes a standard work procedure manual and work instructions as necessary.
 The results of a risk assessment demonstrate that the food safety management is effective.
 5.2 Major Organizing a HACCP team The person responsible for product management set up a HACCP team and conducts food safety risk management in the production process, as defined in Chapter 5.
 The HACCP team consists of persons with diverse knowledge and experience in the field of food safety.
 The team may seek advice from external experts.
 In the case of a producer group, a HACCP team for the group can manage all producers in the group.